 Google Assistant works with the following Nest products besides speakers and displays:

 - Nest doorbells

 - Nest × Yale Lock

-2. Connect your Nest products to your Google Assistant
+2. Connect your Nest products to Google Assistant

 3. Things you can say and do

-If you’re giving a voice command, start by saying “Hey Google,” then tell your Google Assistant what you want to know or what you want to do.
+Once you’ve gone through the setup steps above, you can give voice commands to Google Assistant.
+Start by saying “Hey Google,” then tell Google Assistant what you want to know or what you want to do.

 - A display with a Chromecast device attached to it